benlye/flash-multi/README.md

 # Flash Multi
 <img src=https://img.shields.io/github/downloads/benlye/flash-multi/total.svg> <a href="https://scan.coverity.com/projects/benlye-flash-multi"><img alt="Coverity Scan Build Status" src="https://img.shields.io/coverity/scan/18725.svg"/></a>

-# Google Safe Browsing
-If you use Google Chrome and you try to go to the Release page you will get a warning telling you this site contains harmful programs.
-It does not, but for some reason Google has decided that it does.
-I am trying to get this fixed but Google do not make this easy for sites like Github.
-All I can suggest at the moment is using another browser.

-See [this issue](https://github.com/benlye/flash-multi/issues/16) for more details.

 # About Flash Multi
 Flash Multi is an application for updating (flashing) the firmware on a Jumper, iRangeX, Vantac, 'Banggood', or DIY MULTI-Module.
 A GUI application is available for Windows and a shell script for Linux and macOS.